andrewtwin/ansible-role-install_nvidia_cuda/README.md

 Requirements
 ------------

+See Nvidia docs for system requirements.

 Role Variables
 --------------

-`driver_version` - Default "open-dkms"
+`driver_version` - Default "open-dkms".
 One of the precompiled-streams from  https://docs.nvidia.com/datacenter/tesla/driver-installation-guide/index.html#precompiled-streams

 Dependencies
 ------------